COMP311/lab-0/README.md

 ### SSH setup

-As we did in COMP 211, we will clone repositories from GitHub via SSH.
+As we did in COMP 211, we will clone GitHub repositories via SSH.
 If you have already generated an SSH key on your computer (not inside the COMP 211 container) and connected it to your GitHub account, skip to [Clone repo](#clone-repo).

 To generate a new SSH key, follow [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
 Do only the steps in the section named "Generating a new SSH key".